Robin5890/Secure-Funds-Transfer-Application/README.md

 - Frontend:
 1- Change apiUrl in environment.development.ts to "http://localhost:8080"(or the port of the backend) 2- Open a terminal in frontend/sfta-frontend.
+3- Run:
-3- Run npm install to install dependencies
+  npm install
-4- Run ng serve
+  ng serve

 -Database: